-Children exit the vehicle from the passenger side and have belongings with them.

-- Drivers should not leave the vehicles. - Both points of access will be supervised to prevent gathering of any sort. - Students will exit their cars and go directly to their classrooms. - Teachers will follow student screening and entry protocol at the classroom doors. - There are markings on walkways indicating 6 feet distance.
+- Children exit the vehicle from the passenger side, have belongings with them and go directly to the classroom. - Drivers should not leave the vehicles. - Both pedestrian gates (upper & lower) will be supervised to prevent gathering of any sort. - Teachers will follow student screening and entry protocol at the classroom doors. - There are markings on walkways indicating 6 feet distance.
 The school has entrance points all along the walkway (as indicated by arrows to avoid bottlenecks).